nayata/nayata.github.io/_pages/heleton.md

 tween.add(image.x, 0, 5); // This will be tweened successfully due another setter.
 ```

-Within your scene, you have a reference to the tween instance from `App` for easier use, but you can create other instances as needed.
+Within your scene, you have a reference to the tween instance from `App` for easier use, but you can create other instances as needed — [pausable tweens example](https://github.com/nayata/heleton/tree/main/examples/pausable).

 # Screen